Questions I Am Often Asked About Personal Injury Cases

 How are pain and suffering defined?

 Naturally, different people experience different types and degrees of pain and suffering.
 In settlement conferences or in court, I will communicate persuasively what your losses have meant to you.
-For example, are you no longer able to pursue your favorite activities?
+For example, if you suffered a spinal cord injury, are you no longer able to pursue your favorite activities?
 Through charts, photos and other visual presentations, I will bring your story to life before claims adjusters or a judge and jury.

 Why does it matter whether I was wearing a seat belt?